caltechlibrary/CL-web-components/about.md

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>

-CL-web-components provides a collection of Web Components used by Caltech Library in various web projects.
-Currently two components are provided &#x60;csv-textarea&#x60; which extends a textarea containing CSV content into an editable table.
-The second component is &#x60;a-to-z-ul&#x60; which wraps a UL list and turns it into an A to Z style list with sections linked.
+CL-web-components provides a collection of Web Components used by Caltech Library in various web sites and projects.

+The following are the components currently provided.

+&#x60;csv-textarea&#x60;
+: This is a textarea like component who&#x27;s innerHTML content is CSV data.
+The component will display this as an editable table.

+&#x60;a-to-z-ul&#x60;
+: This component takes an innerHTML containing a UL list.
+The UL list is then turned into an A to Z navigatable UL List.
+If JavaScript is unavailable then the innerHTML UL remains as a fallback.

 - License: <https://caltechlibrary.github.io/CL-web-components/LICENSE>
 - GitHub: <https://github.com/caltechlibrary/CL-web-components>